 - Develop skills and/or mastery in a wide range of fine art and craft techniques.

 - Provide opportunities to experience the creative process – the imaginative transformation of feeling, image or idea into some material – such that the material becomes a medium of expression.

 - Provide opportunities to find “flow” and “Zen moments” to decrease stress and increase well-being.

 Cognition: Opportunities for experiencing success and academic growth through multisensory reading intervention experiences.

 “Many highly intelligent people are poor thinkers.
 Many people of average intelligence are skilled thinkers.
 The power of a car is separate from the way a car is driven.”
 (Edward de Bono, b.1933)

-Academic Interventions are designed rooted in integrated or interdisciplinary arts education is considered a positive catalyst for personal, social, and academic growth.
+Academic Interventions are designed rooted in integrated or interdisciplinary arts education is considered a positive catalyst for personal, social, and educational growth.

-Our teaching strategies are designed to maximize the full development of each individual child and recognizes how they learn different subjects in different ways, utilizing their intelligences, or “smarts.”
+Our teaching strategies are designed to maximize the full development of each individual child and recognize how they learn different subjects in different ways, utilizing their intelligence, or “smarts.”
 Our rich learning experiences are designed around Howard Gardner’s nine “Smarts” and the design principals of Expeditionary Learning and Outward Bound.
 Additionally, art experiences strengthen executive functioning skills.
-When you meet children where they are and build on their strengths you develop competence, critical thinking, collaboration, communication and creativity so that they can succeed academically!
+When you meet children where they are and build on their strengths, you develop competence, critical thinking, collaboration, communication, and creativity so that they can succeed academically!
 Students will develop skills in: